Working with specialist Personal Protective Equipment (PPE) suppliers can help manufacturers to reduce health and safety risks and more

 This includes services as well as products.
 A supplier who offers value-added solutions such as managed inventory services, for example, does not just help an organisation to achieve more efficiency in terms of Maintenance, Repair and Operations (MRO) or even business operations more broadly – although both are important.

 Such services play an important role in ensuring workplace safety too.
-The 1,300 senior indirect procurement professionals who contributed to the RS Components and Chartered Institute of Procurement and Supply (CIPS) Indirect Procurement Report 2021: From Disruption to Recovery stated that managed inventory services provided visibility of stock and spend (68%) and improved productivity (42%).
+The 1,300 senior indirect procurement professionals who contributed to the RS and Chartered Institute of Procurement and Supply (CIPS) Indirect Procurement Report 2021: From Disruption to Recovery stated that managed inventory services provided visibility of stock and spend (68%) and improved productivity (42%).
 However, they also reported these services resulted in better working practices (41%), accessible provision of PPE (40%) and better on-site safety with less walking (32%).

 Before exploring mitigation, though, it is vital to establish the level of risk to workers.